 (i) INSTRUCTION

-This indicates that the following message implies the intention of the sender to influence others by a Regulation.
+This indicates that the following message implies the intention of the sender to direct the action of others by a regulation.

-Comment: This means that the sender, e.g. a VTS Station or a naval vessel, must have full authority to send such a message.
+Comment: This means that the sender, e.g. a VTS Centre or a naval vessel, must have full authority to send such a message.
 The recipient has to follow this legally binding message unless he/she has contradictory safety reasons which then have to be reported to the sender.

 Example: "INSTRUCTION.
-Do not cross the fairway.”
+Remain west of … buoy until ship … has passed..”

 (ii) ADVICE

-This indicates that the following message implies the intention of the sender to influence others by a Recommendation.
+This indicates that the following message implies the intention of the sender to influence others and may include a recommendation.

 Comment: The decision whether to follow the ADVICE still stays with the recipient.
 ADVICE does not necessarily have to be followed but should be considered very carefully.

 Example: "ADVICE.
-(Advise you) stand by on VHF Channel six nine."
+Stand by on VHF Channel six nine."

+“ADVICE, take immediate action.”

+“ADVICE, reduce to a safe speed.”

 (iii) WARNING